-You’re gonna be making this for cozy family dinners, dish parties, lunch gatherings, you name it.
+You’ll make this for cozy family dinners, dish parties, lunch gatherings; you name it.
 I used to make this for my friends when we were all living at our university’s dorms, and we never had any leftovers because everyone always went for seconds (and thirds!).

 What I Love About This Recipe